Marlborough District Court

 Prepared for Trial From Day One.
 See Massachusetts Criminal Defense Results.
 Call 617.936.0201 for a free and confidential consultation before your Marlborough date.

-Related Serpa Law Office Resources: Immigration ConsequencesUnlicensed OperationClerk-Magistrate HearingsOUI DefenseCriminal Traffic CitationCourts We Serve
+Related Serpa Law Office Resources: Immigration ConsequencesUnlicensed OperationClerk-Magistrate HearingsOUI DefenseCriminal Traffic CitationCourts Across Greater Boston

 Client Reviews